alexandermishin13/tm1637-kmod/README.md

 - `tm1637-4-dots`;
 - `tm1637-6-dots`.

-I see no diffrerence right now between first two ones but device description.

 In both cases, for FDT overlays or hints, your device declaration changes will only be active after a system reboot.
 Then You can load the module:
 ```shell